cindyylim/CafeWebsite/README.md

 # Café Finder Application

 A web application that helps users find cafés based on various amenities and features.
-The application allows users to filter cafés based on specific criteria such as WiFi availability, power sockets, ability to take calls, and toilet facilities.
+The application allows users to filter cafés based on specific criteria such as WiFi availability, power sockets, ability to take calls, and toilet facilities and suggest new places.

 ## Features